 Tips to Master Urdhva Dhanurasana

-Start Small: Practiced basic backbended like Cobra Pose or Bridge Pose before attempting the Wheel Pose.
+Start Small: Practiced basic backbends like Cobra Pose or Bridge Pose before attempting the Wheel Pose.

 Work on Shoulder Flexibility: Stretch your shoulders using poses like Downward Dog or Extended Puppy Pose to grow for Urdhva Dhanurasana.

-Focus on Breathing: Deep and controlled breathing helps maintained constancy and reduces strain.
+Focus on Breathing: Deep and controlled breathing helps maintain constancy and reduces strain.

 Common Mistakes to Avoid